shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

 8. Repeat steps 3 to 7 for the Metric-based SLO you created.

    ![slo-widget-metricbased](slopractice/assets/slo-widget-metricbased.png)

+   Let's also add widgets for the different monitor types you created.

 9. In the Widget Bar, click the right arrow to see more options.